 The tests showed nothing.

-Despite how I was feeling, my MT habit didn’t change (I mean, it wasn’t going to make my stomach worse).
-And by day three I realized that I was feeling better.
+Despite how I was feeling, I kept to my usual Might Taco breakfast schedule (I mean, it wasn’t going to make my stomach worse).
+And by day three I realized that I was feeling better!
 Not just better, but good.
-By the time I left my mom’s house to head back to Brooklyn I felt totally normal.
+By the time I left my mom’s house to head back to Brooklyn, I felt totally normal.

 And on the drive back it hit me.
 It hit me like a ton of bricks falling on my head.
 I hadn’t had a single egg in six days.